thongonary/cuda-frequentist/README.md

 p-value from Goodness-of-fit test: 0.003873 (CPU), 0.0038474 (GPU)
 ```

-Neyman-Pearson test with 2.5 billion Monte Carlo toys, running only on GPU and not writing the output to disk.
+Neyman-Pearson test with 2.5 billion Monte Carlo toys, running only on GPU and not writing the output to disk:
 ```
 $ ./neyman-pearson 20 resources/background_template.txt resources/signal_template.txt resources/observed_data.txt 2.5e9 --GPUonly 1